 Northwest Travel accepts personal check, Visa or MasterCard for payment.
 We do not accept American Express or Discover Cards.
 Please make checks payable to Northwest Travel Service.

-The initial deposit is $1500 per person.
-A second deposit of $1500 per person is due August 1, 2019.
+The initial deposit is $2500 per person.
+Balance of payment is due September 30th.
 There is a discount for making each payment by check.
 Discounts range per stateroom.
 Grand Suite $550, Suites $450, French Balcony $260, Deluxe Stateroom $230 and Classic staterooms $200.
-The discount is taken on the final payment in January 2020.
+The discount is taken on the final payment in September.

 Pre-cruise and post-cruise tour payments